RVirmoors/iml-0423/readme.md

 ## gpt

+- requires: Max 8
+- requires: Python 3.9 64bit
 - source: https://github.com/nomic-ai/gpt4all
 - source: https://voicerss.org/sdk/python.aspx (text-to-speech)

-create a `configuration.yaml` file and add your VoiceRSS API key
+edit `configuration copy.yaml` with your [VoiceRSS API key](https://voicerss.org/registration.aspx) and save it as `configuration.yaml`

-follow the instructions to download the model .bin file into `gpt4all/chat/`
+follow the [instructions](https://github.com/nomic-ai/gpt4all) to download the model .bin file into `gpt4all/chat/`

 open a terminal in `gpt-tts` and run: